abhishekhingne/SecureQuerySystem/README.md

 This repository contains the source code and implementation details for a chatbot designed to answer questions from earnings reports.
 The chatbot employs a Retrieval-Augmented Generation (RAG) methodology and ensures access control based on user privileges for specific reports.

+Watch the screen recording of the application's functionality [here](images/screen_recording.mp4).

 ## Solution Architecture

 The chatbot solution is built using the following components: